rzsamrio/simple_shell/README.md

 4. **Pipeline Support:** Shells often allow you to chain together multiple commands using pipes (|) to pass the output of one command as the input to another.

-5. **Variable Management:** Shells typically support the use of environment variables to store information that can be accessed by both the shell and the programs it runs.
+5. **Variable Management:** Shells typically support the use of environment variables to store information that can be accessed by both the shell and the programs it runs..

-**And much more**

-We will try to implement our own version of the Shell and tackle as many features as possible.